embedl_deploy.lattice.modules package#

 Bases: FusedModule

-The Lattice accelerator implements convolution, optional batch normalization, and activation as a single fused CBSR block.
-The only activations accepted are ReLU and LatticeLeakyReLU (negative slope fixed at 1/16).
+The Lattice accelerator implements convolution, optional batch normalization, and optional activation as a single fused CBSR block.
+When an activation is present it must be ReLU or LatticeLeakyReLU (negative slope fixed at 1/16).
 This module validates that the convolution parameters are within the hardware’s supported set and raises ValueError otherwise.

 Supported convolution parameters: